Atom (system on a chip)

 Atom is a system on a chip (SoC) platform designed for smartphones and tablet computers, launched by Intel in 2012.
 It is a continuation of the partnership announced by Intel and Google on September 13, 2011 to provide support for the Android operating system on Intel x86 processors.
 This range competes with existing SoCs developed for the smartphone and tablet market from companies such as Texas Instruments, Nvidia, Qualcomm and Samsung.
 Unlike these companies, which use ARM-based CPUs designed from the beginning to consume very low power, Intel has adapted the x86-based Intel Atom line of CPU developed for low power usage in netbooks, to even lower power usage.

 Since April 2012, several manufacturers have released Intel Atom-based tablets and phones as well as using the SoCs as a basis for other small form factor devices (e.g. mini PCs and stick PCs).

 In April 2016, Intel announced a major restructuring, including the cancellation of the SoFIA platform.
-It was reported by many news outlets that Broxton was cancelled.
+It was reported by many news outlets that Broxton (the final version in the Atom line) was cancelled.